tvesh4/baccarat103/README.md

 4. The player must draw another card if the total of their hands is less than 6.
 The player stands if their hand total is 6 or 7.

-5. If the player opts to stand and their hand total is less than 6, the banker will draw another card.
-The banker stands if their hand total is 7.
+5. If the player stand (hand < 6), the banker will stand if their own hand is also less than 6, or else draw another card.
+If the player draw another card, the banker will draw another card based on a more complex rule.
+Briefly, the banker stands if their hand total is 7.
 If the player's third card is a 6 or 7, and the banker's hand total is 6, the banker draws another card.
+The detailed drawing rule can be seen at this website https://en.wikipedia.org/wiki/Baccarat

-6. The hand with the closest sum to 9 is the one that wins.
+7. The hand with the closest sum to 9 is the one that wins.
 The player wins and is paid even money if their hand is closer to 9.
 The banker wins and receives even money less a commission if their hand is closer to 9 than any other hand.

 7. The player wins and are rewarded 8 to 1 if you bet on a tie and both hands have the same total.
 This is an uncommon event, so it's not advised to use it as a regular betting strategy.

 **Reward:**

-If you place a bet and you win, you will receive your initial bet back plus an additional amount equal to 50% of your initial bet.
+If you place a bet and you win, 1-to-1 even money will be paid.
+You will receive two times of your initial bet.
-For example, if you initially bet $100 and you win, you would receive your $100 bet back plus an additional $50, for a total of $150.
-Hence, the amount you would receive if you win is equal to your initial bet multiplied by 1.5.
+For example, if you initially bet $100 and you win, you would receive your $100 bet back plus an additional $100, for a total of $200.
+Hence, the amount you would receive if you win is equal to your initial bet multiplied by 2.
+If you place a bet on either player or banker, and the outcome is a tie, you will receive your money back.

 **Detailed Compilation & Execution Instructions:**

 1. After unzipping, open the terminal and move to the directory containing the files
-2. Type "make baccarat103" in the terminal to compile and produce an executable file "baccarat103"
+2. Type "make Baccarat103" in the terminal to compile and produce an executable file "Baccarat103"
-3. Type "./baccarat103" to start playing the game
+3. Type "./Baccarat103" to start playing the game
 4. Follow the easy-to-understand instructions on the UI of the game i.e. Press 1 to start.

 **Demonstration Video Link:**